pts/dosmc/README.txt

   library doesn't have functions which take far pointers.
 * It doesn't support code longer than 64 KiB.
 * It doesn't support 32-bit (i386) code or DOS extenders.
+* It doesn't pass command-line arguments to main (always argc=0 argv=NULL).
+  This will be fixed in the future.

 dosmc advantages over wcc and owcc in OpenWatcom: